crdroidandroid/install_docs/11/shiba.md

 ### Update installation:
 #### Via OTA:
 * Use Updater to update to latest version.
-Gapps and Magisk (if installed) are being kept
+Gapps (if installed) are being kept
 * Go to Settings -> System -> Updater and download latest build
 * Choose install and let it finish
+* After OTA update finished, don't reboot yet, go to Magisk, press on Install and install to Inactive Slot (After OTA)
 * Reboot